 7. Dog Harness for Small Dogs: Special Considerations

-When choosing a dog harness for small dogs, there are several important considerations:
+When picking a harness for small dogs, there are a few important aspects to take into consideration:

-• Comfort: Since small dogs are more delicate, comfort should be your top priority.
-Look for harnesses with soft padding, breathable fabric, and lightweight design.
+- Comfort: Since small dogs are more delicate, comfort should be your top priority.
+Choose a harness with comfortable padding and breathable fabrics and a light style.

 8. Tactical Dog Harness: Features for Advanced Training

-Tactical dog harnesses are designed with functionality and control in mind.
+The tactical dog harnesses are created with control and functionality in the mind.
 Here’s what else makes them stand out:

-• MOLLE System: Many tactical harnesses come with MOLLE (Modular Lightweight Load-carrying Equipment) loops that allow you to attach pouches, water bottles, or other gear.
-This makes them versatile for working dogs who might need to carry supplies during training or rescue missions.
+- MOLLE System: Many tactical harnesses come with MOLLE (Modular Lightweight Load-carrying Equipment) loops that allow you to attach pouches, water bottles, or other gear.
+This makes them ideal for dogs that have to carry equipment in rescue or training missions.

 Tactical harnesses are perfect for advanced training and working dogs that need extra functionality.
 They provide handlers with control, utility, and durability that typical harnesses don’t offer.